PASTAplus/content-x/templates/about/edi-policy.md

 ### Data contributor responsibilities

-As a contributor to the EDI repository, you are the primary steward of the information you share.
-Your commitment to high-quality data and robust documentation ensures that your research is FAIR (Findable, Accessible, Interoperable, and Reusable).
+As a valued contributor to the EDI repository, you are the primary steward of the information you share.
+Your partnership in providing high-quality data and robust metadata ensures that your research remains FAIR (Findable, Accessible, Interoperable, and Reusable).

-To maintain the integrity of the repository, all contributors must uphold the following responsibilities:
+To foster a valuable and reliable repository, we ask contributors to:

-* Contributors must ensure that data are of the highest scientific quality before submission.
+* Prepare data to meet the highest scientific quality standards prior to submission.
-* Data must be accompanied by a full narrative of its "life cycle" using science metadata that is clear, comprehensive, and standardized.
+* Create complete and accurate descriptive metadata.
+* Provide sufficient documentation to help future users understand the dataset and assess its fitness for use.
-* It is the responsibility of the contributor to ensure that the data does not contain sensitive information.
+* Confirm that the data do not contain any sensitive or restricted information.

 ### Data package accessibility